 Tutorial: What is Sound?

-The water that sound travels through is called a medium.
-A medium can be anything – a liquid (such as water), a solid (such as the seafloor), or a gas (such as air).
+Sound is created by a vibrating object.
+Sound travels as a wave through a medium, for example, a liquid (such as water), a solid (such as the seafloor), or a gas (such as air).
 Therefore, sound does not exist in the vacuum of space.

-A sound wave is called a compressional or longitudinal wave.
+A sound wave is an example of a compressional or longitudinal wave.
 Below is an animation in which a hand applies pressure to the end of a simulated slinky to create a longitudinal wave.
 The particles in a longitudinal wave move parallel to the direction in which the wave is traveling.

 There are places where the springs of the slinky compress and places where they expand.
 The compressions represent regions of high pressure; expansions represent regions of low pressure.